Overcoming Addictions

 I realized this essay needs a bit more; this section won’t be relevant to everyone, but I feel this wisdom is still important:

 The relationship between men and women should not be one of quasi abuse / addiction / mutually leading each other down the path of darkness.
 Rather, it should be one of light, service, development of personalities and interests, and lifting each other up when the other falls.
 Men’s fantasies should be about saving and freeing women (as in the fairytales), not capturing or abusing them.
-Men just wanting to look at a woman’s butt or get into her pants is a shallow mockery of a true relationship: where you connect with your partner on a deep emotional level and care for them like unto yourself – seeing women shallowly undermines deeper connection.
+Men just wanting to look at a woman’s butt or get into her pants is a shallow mockery of a true relationship: where you connect with your partner on a deep emotional level and care for them like unto yourself.
 Women should be valued for their innocence and purity, not for corruption or degradation.
 What is innocence and purity?
 Not being obsessed with the flesh and having the freedom to pursue uplifting activities.

 The other thing about sex is that it is a dumb addiction to have since the pleasure from it lasts only like a few seconds; surely merely taking a shower yields far more pleasure than sex (am I wrong about this?).